Use your voice, your time and your talent

 MOBILIZE AN AWARENESS DAY

 Begin locally!
 Share your story with your friends, family, and local community.
-Start a Walk-Run-N-Roll in your community to raise awareness of these rare disorders and the ripple will begin to take effect!
+Start a Walk-Run-N-Roll in your community to raise awareness of these rare disorders.
 Join others in your community and state who share your experience to petition your local and state government to recognize the lives of those living with and caring for those with a rare neuro-immune diagnosis and the importance of TM Awareness days and events.

 START A SUPPORT GROUP